Gregory-Hawman/algo_challenges_dojo/vanilla/chapter 9/chapter_9.md

 7. [] Zibonacci

 Dynamic Programming and Memoization
 (No, it’s not a typo – it really is ‘memoization’, not ‘memorization’.)

 Recursion is a powerful technique that allows us to explore multiple pathways.
-In general, we break a problem into smaller problems;
-often we simply feed those smaller problems in to the same function to eventually get a solution.
+In general, we break a problem into smaller problems; often we simply feed those smaller problems in to the same function to eventually get a solution.
 Sometimes, it isn’t that clean – sometimes we need to save some partial progress to build upon in subsequent recursive calls.
 This is when a ‘memo’ is valuable.

 A memo is any of ‘note to self’ that you send along with a recursive call, so that it can take advantage of previous progress you have made.
 You might be able to incorporate this into a single-function recursive solution, by adding an additional parameter that is undefined when your function is called externally.
 In subsequent recursive calls you make to yourself, you could include a memo here that might be a fragment of a solution that you are trying to complete, or an array to which you are pushing all possible solutions – or perhaps both, using two parameters that are not in the original function call.
 Other times, your original function is an entry point, calling a recursive function using additional parameters, like this:

 ///// Simple function to kick off the recursive version, with default
 // values for the number of opens pending (0), the substring fragment
-// we've built so far (""), and the array of complete solutions ([]). function allValidNParens(numParens) {
+// we've built so far (""), and the array of complete solutions ([]).

+        function allValidNParens(numParens) {
             var solutions = [];
             rValidNParens(numParens, 0, "", solutions);
             return solutions;
         }

 ///// Recursive All-Valid-Combinations-Of-N-Pairs-Parentheses func.
 // Parameters: number of parens remaining, number of opens pending,
-// unfinished substring fragment we're building, array of solutions function rValidNParens(parens, opens, subStr, solutions) {
+// unfinished substring fragment we're building, array of solutions

+    function rValidNParens(parens, opens, subStr, solutions) {
         // If no parens/opens remain, this fragment is a valid solution. if (!parens && !opens) {
             solutions.push(subStr);
         }
         // If opens remain, one option is to close one. if (opens) {
             rValidNParens(parens, opens-1, subStr + ")", solutions);
         }
         // If unused parens remain, one option is to open a new one. if (parens) {
             rValidNParens(parens-1, opens+1, subStr + "(", solutions);
         }
         // solutions array is a 'live' obj; we don't need to return it.
     }

 This chapter you will familiarize yourself with recursion.
 Some or all of the following important concepts will be used in this chapter’s challenges.

-Base CasesForward ProgressCall StackMemoizationDynamic Programming
+Base Cases Forward Progress Call Stack Memoization Dynamic Programming

+8. [] Recursive Binary Search
+9. [] Greatest Common Factor
+10. [] Tarai
+11. [] String: In-Order Subsets
+12. [] Recursive List Length
+13. [] Got Any Grapes?!?
+14. [] Collatz-apalooza
+15. [] Telephone Words
+16. [] Rising Squares
+17. [] Binary String Expansion
+18. [] String Anagrams
+19. [] Climbing Stairs
+20. [] Sum of Squares
+21. [] All Valid N Paors of Parens
+22. [] Towers of Hanoi
+23. [] IP Addresses
+24. [] Uneven Digits
+25. [] Generate All Possible Coin Change

+Some of these end-of-chapter challenges all assume that you have some familiarity with the game chess.
+If you don’t, here is all you need to know.
+Chessboards are square, with 8 rows of 8 squares each.
+Queens are one type of chess piece, and in a single move they can travel any number of squares in either of the horizontal directions (along a row), or either of the vertical directions (along a file or column), or either of the diagonal directions.
+A piece is considered under threat from a queen if it is situated in a square where that queen can directly move.

+26. [] Is Chess Move Safe
+27. [] Eight Queens
+28. [] All Safe Chess Squares
+29. [] N Queens
+30. [] Where's the Bug? (recursion version)